Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Proposed Augmented LRFS

-From propositions 1-2, it can be inferred that the mathematical operators for both RFSs and LRFSs, are also applicable for the augmented LRFSs.
-Thus, inspired by the definition of the integral operators for both RFSs and LRFSs~\citep{Mahler2007s5a5,Vo2013labeled}, the definition of the integral of an augmented LRFS can be denoted as
+From propositions 1-2, it can be inferred that the mathematical operators for both RFS and LRFS, are also applicable for the augmented LRFS.
+Thus, inspired by the definition of the integral operators for both RFS and LRFS~\citep{Mahler2007s5a5,Vo2013labeled}, the definition of the integral of an augmented LRFS can be denoted as

 For each element $\mathbf{x}=(x,l)$ in the GLMB $\mathbf{X}$, if we subsitute $\mathbf{x}$ by $\mathsf{x}=(x,\rho)$, where $\rho$ is defined in (\ref{alrfsxx}), we will obtain a new LRFS $\mathsf{X}$, which can be called as an agugmented GLMB.
 Thus, an agugmented GLMB can be defined as follows.